ozanMSFT/pytorch-wiki/Bot-commands.md

 ```
 ## Merge
 ```
-usage: @pytorchbot merge [-g | -f]
+usage: @pytorchbot merge [-g | -f REASON | -l]

 Merge an accepted PR, subject to the rules in .github/merge_rules.json.
 By default, this will wait for all required checks to succeed before merging.

 optional arguments:
   -g, --green           Merge when *all* status checks pass.
+  -f FORCE, --force REASON
-  -f, --force  Merge without checking anything.
+                        Merge without checking anything.
+This requires a reason for auditting purpose, for example:
+                        `@pytorchbot merge -f '[MINOR] Fix lint.
+Expecting all PR tests to pass'` The reason must be longer than 2 words.
 ONLY USE THIS FOR CRITICAL FAILURES.
+  -l, --land-checks     Merge with land time checks.
+This will create a new branch with your changes rebased on viable/strict and run additional tests (EXPERIMENTAL)
 ```
 ## Revert
 ```